movidius/ncappzoo/networks/googlenet_v1/README.md

-# googlenet
+# googlenet_v1
 ## Introduction
-The [googlenet](https://github.com/opencv/open_model_zoo/blob/master/models/public/googlenet-v1/googlenet-v1.md) network can be used for image classification.
+The [googlenet_v1](https://github.com/opencv/open_model_zoo/blob/master/models/public/googlenet-v1/googlenet-v1.md) network can be used for image classification.

 This sample utilizes the OpenVINO Inference Engine from the OpenVINO Deep Learning Development Toolkit and was tested with the 2019 R2 release.